create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 Sets a HSVA color value; *h* is the hue, *s* is the saturation, *v* is the value and *a* is the alpha component of the HSVA color.

-The saturation, value, and alpha component must be in the range 0–1, and the hue component must be in the range 0–2π.
+The saturation, value and alpha component must be in the range 0–1, and the hue component must be in the range 0–2π.

 #### **linearToSRGB** (): SFColorRGBA